rozifus/game-off-2012/README.md

   - Yellow - Can be pushed
   - Red - Can be pulled
   - Blue - Can be ghosted (passed through)
-  - Grey and Black - Can have no action performed on them!
+  - Grey and Black - Can't do anything, other than get in your way!
-- Be careful not to trap yourself with or place the blocks into positions that you can't get them out of.
+- Be careful not to trap yourself or place the blocks into positions that you can't get them out of.
 - If you do get stuck, you can refresh the page to reload the level :)